InnovativeInventor/Random-Password/README.md

 A simple, secure random password generator for Mac designed to be secure and easy to use.
 This generator picks words from /usr/share/dict/words using data from /dev/random, a word dictionary that is comes preinstalled with macOS.

 # Install
-First download install.sh and run it by typing into terminal:
+To start, install and run by typing the following command:
-`sh install.sh`

-Then, you can optionally calculate the checksum of the file by typing in `openssl dgst -SHA256 install.sh`
-The SHA256 (Secure Hash Algorithm) checksum should be `e492d9919c1ea069663f43df49902af405d6384092c2855031122203aeee7f1d` This ensures that the script hasn't been tampered with and it isn't corrupt.
+`cd && curl -L https://git.io/vQnNE -o ~/install.sh && openssl dgst -SHA256 install.sh`

+If the output matches `d07bad69c104b9e3e18b6dd9d618508e43fdecf1e40a4e38910f3aea7ce48d5b`, then the SHA256 digest matches the most recent digest.
+If it does not match, redownload install.sh and try again.
+Checking the SHA256 digest ensures that the install file hasn't been tampered with and is not corrupted.
+This ensures security.

 The only requsite for this script is that you are using a relatively recent version of macOS (or OS X).

 # Usage

-To start, install by typing the following command:
-`cd && curl -L https://git.io/vQnNE -o ~/install.sh && sh install.sh`

-Then, choose one of the following options:
+To use Random-Password, type one of the following options into Terminal:

  - `rp` to generate a random word followed by however many random characters that you want
  - `rpc` to generate a random string of characters